tektoncd/pipeline/docs/workspaces.md

 **Note**: If the `enable-api-fields` feature-flag is set to `"beta"` then workspaces will automatically be available to `Sidecars` too!

+**Note**: It is not allowed to bind multiple [`PersistentVolumeClaim` based workspaces](#using-persistentvolumeclaims-as-volumesource) to a `TaskRun` due to potential Availability Zone conflict.
+See more details about Availability Zone in [using persistent volumes in a workspace](#using-persistent-volumes-in-a-workspace).

 ### `Workspaces` in `Pipelines` and `PipelineRuns`